Taking Advantage of Folding

 - Hiding local functions

 Most languages does not support nested functions.
-With Code Browser you can move sub-fonctions used by only one caller into the caller's folder.
+With Code Browser you can move sub-fonctions used by only one caller into the caller's section.
 This step reduces the number of functions at the top level.

 - Grouping functions